 - By phone: + 44 (0) 131 226 7411

-- In writing: HR Team, Law Society of Scotland, Atria One, 144 Morrison

-    Street, Edinburgh, EH3 8EX
+- In writing: HR Team, Law Society of Scotland, Atria One, 144 Morrison Street, Edinburgh, EH3 8EX

-    We developed and agreed a set of five values in 2013.
-They can be applied to

-    everything we do, whether it's having a meeting with a colleague or

-    launching a report to be seen by our members and the public.
+We developed and agreed a set of five values in 2013, and they were reviewed and refreshed following colleague consultation in 2021.
+The five fundamental values remained unchanged, however their descriptive taglines were updated.
+Our values can be applied to everything we do, whether it's having a meeting with a colleague or launching a report to be seen by our members and the public.

-    We value being helpful, accessible, responsive and transparent in the way we
+Being approachable, responsive and transparent in the way we work and operate

-    work and operate.

-    Here at the Law Society, we strive to look for people across both our staff

-    roles and committees who come from a wide variety of backgrounds and life

-    experience, and who have a passion and commitment to further all of our work

-    for our members and the public.
+Here at the Law Society, we strive to look for people across both our staff roles and committees who come from a wide variety of backgrounds and life experience, and who have a passion and commitment to further all of our work for our members and the public.